 "Yeah, well, I think red on blue will make us look like a bunch of grapes."
 The moment the words left my mouth, I wished I could take them back.
 My fellow bridesmaids glared.
 I could hear teeth grinding when Lora asked to see yet another dress.

 Rita kicked me.
-Technically, it was a nudge in the ankle, but she had wickedly pointy shoes, and it hurt.
+Technically, she nudged my ankle, but she had wickedly pointy shoes.
 I rubbed my skin and muttered, "Sorry!
 It's not my fault Lora can't decide on style or colour, and I don't know why we have to have to suffer through fashion shows either."

-I knew several counter spells, but they didn't work against non-magical witchery.
-I slumped down in my chair and silently vowed not to say a word against the next dress the jittery bride asked an opinion on.
+I knew several counter spells, but everyone except me was Muggle, and I didn't know how to counter non-magical witchery.
+I slumped down in my chair and silently vowed not to say a word against the next dress.

-Amy and Liz walked behind us, giggling.
-Rita had invited everyone to join her for a drink, but we were the only ones who accepted.
+The cousins behind us giggled.
+Rita had invited everyone to join her for a drink, but Amy, Liz and I were the only ones who accepted.
 I narrowed my eyes at them and said, "Pardon me for not wanting my baps squashed down."

-Liz, who was barely legal and yet got asked to show proof of age less than I did, agreed, "I didn't fancy the thought of looking flat-chested either."
+Liz, who was barely legal and yet got asked to show proof of age less than I did, said, "I didn't fancy the thought of looking flat-chested either."

 "That's because you just got them and want to show off," joked Amy.

-"Hey, I'm nowhere near the late bloomer Tonks was," countered Liz with a grin.
+"Hey, I'm nowhere near the late bloomer Tonks was," Liz said with a grin.
 "When did you finally need a bra, cuz?
 Sixteen?"

 "Fifteen," Rita answered for me.
-"Remember that family picnic, and the boyfriend who stared at Tonks' chest after the water balloon fight?
-I thought I'd die laughing when Uncle Ted made her wear his tee over that see-through tank."
+"Remember that family picnic and the boyfriend who stared at Tonks's chest after the water balloon fight?
+I thought I'd die laughing when Uncle Ted made her wear his shirt over that see-through tank."
 Once the laughter died down, she bumped my shoulder with hers.
 "What ever happened to Farrell?
 Do you keep in touch?
 You could hook me up now that I'm single again."